ianmicheal/VMU-Icon-Converter-XPM/README.md

 ## Requirements

 - 🖥️ Windows operating system
-- 🖼️ A 48x32 pixel BMP image file named `input_file.bmp`
+- 🖼️ A 48x32 pixel BMP image file named `input_file.bmp` (see BMP File Requirements below)
 - 🛠️ The `vmuxpm.exe` executable (provided in this repository)

+## BMP File Requirements

+To ensure proper conversion, your input BMP file must meet the following specifications:

+- 📏 **Dimensions**: Exactly 48 pixels wide by 32 pixels high
+- 🎨 **Color Depth**: 24-bit (true color) or 8-bit (256 color)
+- 📁 **File Format**: Standard Windows BMP format (uncompressed)
+- 🔠 **File Name**: Must be named `input_file.bmp`

+**Note**: The converter will transform the image into black and white for VMU display.
+For best results:
+- Use high contrast in your original image
+- Avoid complex details that may not render well in black and white
+- Test different versions of your icon to find the best VMU representation

 ## Usage

 1. Clone or download this repository to your local machine.
+2. Create or prepare your 48x32 pixel BMP image according to the specifications above.
-2. Place your 48x32 pixel BMP image in the same directory as the batch file and rename it to `input_file.bmp`.
+3. Place your BMP image in the same directory as the batch file and rename it to `input_file.bmp`.
-3. Ensure `vmuxpm.exe` is in the same directory.
+4. Ensure `vmuxpm.exe` is in the same directory.
-4. Run the `convert_to_vmu_icon.bat` batch file by double-clicking it or executing it from the command line.
+5. Run the `convert_to_vmu_icon.bat` batch file by double-clicking it or executing it from the command line.
-5. If successful, a `vmu_icon.h` file will be generated in the same directory.
+6. If successful, a `vmu_icon.h` file will be generated in the same directory.

 ## File Descriptions